Ranajoy01/Map_2_Path_to_silicon_RISC_V_SoC_Tapeout_game/Level_2/readme.md

 ![mult_2_synt](images/mult_2_synt.png)

-:bulb: No harfware block generated
+:bulb: No hardware block generated

 :bulb: 3 bit number multipliesd with 2 results 4 bit number first three bits from MSB of result is same as 3 bit number and LSB is zero.